s-adrsh/Memory_Game/README.md

 ## Description

 This is a classic memory game built with React.
-The game tests players' memory skills by challenging them to match pairs of cards.
+The game tests player's memory skills by challenging them to match pairs of cards.

 ## How to Play